What you need to know about your Denver homes plumbing pipes & sewer lines if it was built before 1978?

 Full or Partial Polybutylene (PB)

-Polybutylene is a form of plastic resin that was used extensively in plumbing pipes from 1978 until 1995.
-However, this type of piping began to fail and caused a lot of damage to people's homes.
+Polybutylene is a plastic resin used extensively in plumbing pipes from 1978 to 1995.
+However, this type of piping began to fail, causing significant damage to homeowners' homes.

 What kind of plumbing pipes were used in the 70s?

 Plastic.
-Plastic plumbing pipes in the form of ABS and PVC became widely used in residential construction in the 1970s.
+Plastic plumbing pipes, including ABS and PVC, became widely used in residential construction in the 1970s.

 What year did they stop using polybutylene pipes?